intridea/stately/README.md

 ##Basic Usage

 1. You will need a csv as the data source.
-Can be an actual .csv file or, as in the case of this demo, uses a Google doc published CSV url.
+Can be an actual .csv file or, as in the case of this demo, use a Google doc published CSV url.
 See the <a href="https://docs.google.com/spreadsheet/ccc?key=0AjmYvlppihFRdGJjelBDeDAzbGlUWld3YXdoSEN1dFE&usp=sharing">sample Google doc</a>.

 2. Include these three files in HEAD